aatishb/DIYtouchpad/README.md

   * Arduino
   * 9 alligator clips
   * 9 jumper wires
   * Conductive material.
-In this demo, we uses paper painted with conductive paint, but the concept should work with many different conductive materials.
+In this demo, we use paper painted with conductive paint, but the basic concept should work with many different conductive materials.
 [Here's](http://www.kobakant.at/DIY/?cat=24) a list of different materials you can experiment with.
-You'll need to choose a material with a fairly high resistance.
+You'll need to choose a material with a reasonably high resistance.
   * Software: [Arduino IDE](https://www.arduino.cc/en/Main/Software), [Processing](https://processing.org/), [Wekinator](http://www.wekinator.org/)

 ## Instructions